liangfu/pwp/README.rst

 Introduction
 ============

-The CompVis library is build intend to demostrate its efficient and accurate implementation on many Computer Vision tasks, including face detection, face recognition, hand tracking etc.
+The CompVis library is built to demostrate its efficient and accurate implementation on a few Computer Vision tasks, including face detection, face recognition, generic object tracking etc.